 Feature Relationship

 A feature relationship links instances of one feature type with instances of the same or a different feature type.
-Although there are four types of defined feature relationships in S-100, S-129 uses only one of these – aggregation.
+Although there are four types of defined feature relationships in S-100, S-129 uses only one of these – composition.

 Aggregation

 An aggregation is a relationship between two or more feature types where the aggregation feature is made up of component features.

+Composition

+A composition is a strong aggregation.
+In a composition, if a container feature is deleted then all its component features are deleted as well.

-EXAMPLE: A UKC plan feature may comprise multiple UKC non-navigable area features to indicate unsafe areas.
+EXAMPLE: A UKC plan feature may comprise multiple UKC non-navigable area features to indicate unsafe areas, computed based on information as contained in the UKC plan feature.
+Therefore, if a UKC plan feature is deleted, its component UKC non-navigable area features must also be deleted as they make up the UKC non-navigable area/UKC plan Composition.

 Attributes

 S-100 defines attributes as either simple or complex.